nikitamishagin/resource-efficiency-dashboard/README.md

 4. Pay attention to the recommended resource values in the table at the bottom of the dashboard.
 5. Use the obtained information to adjust requests and limits in Kubernetes manifests.

+### Not a bug — a feature!

+When monitoring CPU consumption by containers in a Kubernetes cluster, there is an important nuance: the metric container_cpu_usage_seconds_total is a counter that shows how much CPU time a container has used.
+Because metrics are scraped at discrete intervals (typically every 30–60 seconds) and this counter is used with rate/irate, the resulting CPU usage graph is heavily smoothed.
+This means we have no visibility into short CPU spikes — the metric simply does not reflect them.
+Therefore, choosing optimal CPU limits can be tricky.

+In the following cases we cannot draw reliable conclusions about CPU limits:

+- the container uses less CPU than the configured limit and does not experience throttling;
+- the process is throttled for a significant portion of its runtime (>40%).

+So for the first case, rely on average CPU usage.
+For the second case, you should substantially increase the limit.

+To address this, the following formula was used:

+$$
+y(x) = L_1 \bigl(1 - e^{-k_1 x}\bigr) + L_2 \bigl(1 - e^{-k_2 x}\bigr), \qquad L_1 + L_2 = L
+$$

+where:

+- $ x $ — the throttling value;
+- $ L $ — the asymptotic value of the function ($ x \to \infty $);
+- $ L_1 $, $ L_2 $ — the shares of total saturation responsible for the fast and slow components;
+- $ k_1 $, $ k_2 $ — the rate coefficients (the larger $ k $, the faster the growth).

+The function models a process with two saturation stages: fast and slow.
+The first exponent provides a sharp start, while the second delivers a smooth approach to full saturation ($ L $).

+A fast start is needed when throttling is present in the selected interval.
+That means estimating the limit by average consumption is incorrect, and the existing limit should be increased.

+As a result, the dashboard uses a special approach to determining the limit and includes two additional panels.

+**Practical recommendations**

+When setting CPU limits for your containers, always check the throttling panel.
+If you don’t see throttling on the chart, be aware that the recommended value may be underestimated.
+If you see a very high throttling percentage, the value is ambiguous.
+In both cases, you will likely need to adjust the values again to arrive at a more accurate limit.

+Finding the smallest CPU limit at which throttling tends toward zero is the ideal scenario.

+Also keep in mind that much depends on your application inside the container and its workload profile.

 ## How to prepare the local development environment

 To prepare the development environment, you can use the following commands on your kubernetes cluster.
 I recommend using